 Day 12-16: Rome

 We decided to end our trip in Rome as there were several flight options to get back to the states from here.
 There was so much to do in Rome that we could have easily spent double the amount of time here.
 We really had to be efficient and selective with our bookings.

 Getting There: We flew on Air Italia from Alghero to Rome.
 Our hotel offered to book a private transfer from the airport to the hotel which worked out really nicely!

 Rome Hotel: We stayed at Hotel Forty-Seven.
 While it’s not historic like the other properties we visited during this trip, it was still quite lovely.
-The rooms were more plain than we had experienced but spacious and comfortable.
-In addition, the location was in walking distance to many of the main attractions.
+The rooms were plainer than we had experienced but spacious and comfortable.
+In addition, the location was within walking distance to many of the main attractions.
 Plus, Hotel Forty-Seven offers great views of the city from the gorgeous rooftop deck.
 See our full pros & cons here.

 We booked 3 semi-private tours with Liv Italy and we could not recommend them more.
 They offer no more than six people in the group making a very intimate experience.
 The guides were friendly and highly knowledgeable which was the perfect fit for us!

-Vatican Tour with Early Entrance – In our opinion a small group and early entrance is essential when visiting the Vatican.
-It was the most crowded place we we visited the entire 16 days.
+Vatican Tour with Early Entrance – In our opinion, a small group and early entrance are essential when visiting the Vatican.
+It was the most crowded place we visited the entire 16 days.

 Colosseum and Underground – We had an exclusive tour including the underground areas of the Colosseum!
 Such a fun way to see a bit more than the average traveler.